 1. Adapt old-school games for classroom use.

 Scavenger hunts, bingo, dice games, Connect Four and Scrabble have been around for decades and can be adapted for classroom learning.
 Put vocabulary words on bingo cards and see if students can match the words after hearing the definitions.
 Working in groups, students can play Scrabble by spelling out answers to content-specific questions.
-Using the app Goose Chase, create digital scavenger hunts by sending students off to take pictures, create a video, or search for an answer online related to a specific topic.
+Try a scavenger hunt.
+If students are remote you might provide students with a list of items to find around their home and then share on Zoom or during a Google Meet.
+In a hybrid setting consider putting students in teams using the app Goose Chase to create digital scavenger hunts by sending students off to take pictures, create a video or search for an answer online related to a specific topic.

 2. Play digital games.

-Students love playing Kahoot!, Quizizz and Quizlet.
+Students love playing Kahoot!, Quizizz, Quizlet Live, Gimkit and the newest online trivia and games, Blooket.
 These free platforms allow teachers to create multiple-choice questions that players answer on their own devices.
 Teachers can also choose from the thousands of quizzes already shared on these sites or create content-specific questions to use as pre-assessments, quizzes or exit tickets.
-Breakout EDU also has a collection of digital games, puzzles and ciphers that promote critical thinking.
+Breakout EDU also has a collection of digital games, puzzles and ciphers that promote critical thinking in online learning.